 So How Do You Balance Your Options?

-Last question about these cards – why don’t I have multiple travel cards or cancel and reapply for cards to get more points faster?
+Last question about these cards.
+Why don’t I have multiple travel cards or cancel and reapply for cards to get more points faster?
 A few reasons.
-Applying for a lot of credit cards all at once brings your credit score down, making it harder to get approved for other credit cards, mortgages, loans, etc. in the future as it takes time to bring your score back up along with consistently good credit payments.
-Additionally, consolidating points on one card is better than having a smaller amount of points on multiple cards I find – you can use your points faster, which is key!
-Perhaps in the future, I will consider getting another card, but I prefer to wait a bit until I am sure my score will not be affected significantly.
+Applying for a lot of credit cards all at once brings your credit score down.
+This makes it harder to get approved for other credit cards, mortgages, loans, etc. in the future as it takes time to bring your score back up along with consistently good credit payments.
+Additionally, consolidating points on one card is better than having a smaller amount of points on multiple cards I find.
+You can use your points faster, which is key!
+Perhaps in the future, I will consider getting another card.
+But I prefer to wait a bit until I am sure my score will not be affected significantly.